tropos-io/legal/docs/privacy.md

 It does not apply to services we perform **as a data processor** on behalf of our clients.
 Where we act as a processor, we do so in accordance with the instructions set out in a separate data processing agreement.

-# 2. Who We Are**
+# 2. Who We Are
 Tropos Management BV ("Tropos", "we", "us", or "our") is a data analytics consulting firm headquartered in Belgium.
 We help organizations across Europe design, implement, and scale modern data platforms using technologies such as Snowflake, dbt, and AWS.

-For the purposes of this Privacy Policy and applicable data protection laws, **Tropos BV is the data controller** of your personal data, unless otherwise stated.
+For the purposes of this Privacy Policy and applicable data protection laws, **Tropos Management BV  is the data controller** of your personal data, unless otherwise stated.
 This means that we determine the purposes and means of processing your personal data.

 **Registered Address**:_Tropos Management BV_Mechelsesteenweg 180 6a 2018 AntwerpenBelgium